tbranyen/css-ast-diff/README.md

 css-ast-diff build/style.css
 ```

-Compare a file to the original file in the SVN working copy):
+Compare a file to the original file in the SVN working copy:

 ```
 css-ast-diff --svn build/style.css